beginning of content

 • Diphtheria can be life threatening.

-• The diphtheria vaccination stops you getting sick and is free of charge.
+• The diphtheria vaccine stops you getting sick and is free for babies, children and adolescents.

 What is diphtheria?

 Diphtheria is an infectious disease.
-It is usually caused by the bacteria (germ) Corynebacterium diphtheriae.
-It can affect your nose, throat and tonsils, and sometimes your skin.
-Diphtheria can also damage your heart and in bad cases can damage your nerves and kidneys.
+It's usually caused by the bacteria (germ) called Corynebacterium diphtheriae.
+It most often affects your upper respiratory tract — your nose, throat and tonsils.

-When someone catches diphtheria, the bacteria can release a toxin (poison) into the body.
+When you catch diphtheria, the bacteria releases a toxin (poison) into your body.
 This toxin can affect your airways and cause a membrane to grow across your windpipe.
 This makes breathing difficult.
 If the membrane blocks your windpipe, it can lead to suffocation and death.

-Diphtheria can be life-threatening, but due to immunisations it has virtually disappeared in Australia.
+Diphtheria can be life-threatening, but due to immunisation it is rare in Australia.

 What are the symptoms of diphtheria?